Md-Arhan/WebDevelopment/Backend/Node.js/README.md

 And CRLF → LF when you commit them

 This keeps line endings consistent in the repo (LF), but still works for you on Windows (CRLF).

+# Flags

+flag is like a switch you flip when running a command to tell the system:
+"Hey, do this slightly differently!"

+Type	        Example	    Meaning
+Short flag	     -m	      Shorthand for a command option Long flag	    --message	  More readable version Boolean flag 	--watch	    True/false toggle
+Value flag	 --port=3000	Pass a value to the flag